Andiministrator/Shoparize/README.md

 ## What is it for? - General Information

 This is a Google Tag Manager Template to use the Shoparize (Tracking) API.
+**Please note:** This template is not officially provided or approved by Shoparize.
+It is a custom, unofficial template created by me because there is no official template (yet).

 ---